eeaquino/vistamap/README.md

 Google Maps API using google-maps-react

 ## Other dependencies
-mdbootstrap for material ui purposes
+[mdbootstrap](https://mdbootstrap.com/docs/react/getting-started/download/) for material ui purposes  .Install using  npm install mdbreact
-Fontawesome for icons
+[LZ-String](https://github.com/pieroxy/lz-string) for data compression.
+Install using npm install  lz-string

 ## Notes
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+### Service Worker will only work on the production build.
+Please use npm run build and move the files on dist to your server to test out.

 ## Available Scripts